 This entry was posted on Tuesday, March 6th, 2012 at 4:56 AM and is filed under employee awards, Employee Engagement Programs, employee incentive programs, employee recognition programs, gift cards, Merchandise Awards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 There’s no doubt that the electronic options available for gift cards will make them more and more popular as an employee award.
 Gift cards have grown to become the #1 incentive and recognition award in only a few short years.
 Now with the ability to issue and redeem gift cards from your mobile phone or other electronic devices, gift cards will only grow in popularity.

 Consider this article from Bankrate.com stating that big named retailers and a major credit card issuer have recently rolled out e-gift cards and it won’t be long before most retailers will have this option.
 According to Rebekka Rea, Executive Director of the Retail Gift Card Association

 “It’s definitely something that if retailers don’t have now, they are behind.”